A snapshot overview of schools in Chicago that are considered (although not necessarily chosen) by English-speaking expat parents.

 Founded in 1888 as a parent owned boys’ school with a girls section opening in 1913 and merged into Chicago Latin School in 1953.
 On three campuses with the middle and upper schools being purpose-built, architect designed buildings in the Gold Coast neighbourhood on the Near North Side.
 A member of the Independent School League (ISL).

 Founded in 1909 as a Jesuit, Catholic college preparatory school for boys.
 Merged with the Sainte Louise de Marillac High School in 1994 to become co-educational.
 Located in Wilmette, Illinois, just north of downtown Chicago.
-The class of 2018 matriculated to leading universities (including most Ivies) right across the country with over 80 per cent going to out-of-state destinations.
+Recent classes have matriculated to leading universities (including most Ivies) right across the country with over 80 per cent going to out-of-state destinations.

 Lycée Francais de Chicago